 The two hospital service areas were created in 1969, before Central Peninsula Hospital (CPH) in Soldotna opened.
 The common boundary between them passes next to Clam Gulch tower, which is not at the highway midpoint.
-The midpoint is 141⁄2 miles to the south.
-It can be safely assumed that no one between the tower and the midpoint routinely uses South Peninsula Hospital (SPH).
+The midpoint is 141/2 miles to the south.
+It can be safely assumed that the vast majority of the people living between the tower and the midpoint routinely use Central Peninsula Hospital (CPH).
 Why should they pay taxes to SPH when they use CPH?

 Where should the dividing line between the hospital service areas be?
-About last November I asked the Ninilchik Emergency Services Board of Directors that question.
+About last November 2014 I asked the Ninilchik Emergency Services Board of Directors that question.
 They unofficially recommended Tim Avenue, which is about ten miles south of the midpoint.
 Tim Avenue has another advantage, it's on a township line.
 If that township line (between T2S and T3S) is chosen, the description would simply follow it from the west edge of the borough all the way to the east edge of the hospital service areas.
 But the Tim Avenue line would cost SPH a loss of about \$300,000 per year, and there is a tiny minority of people in Ninilchik who routinely use SPH.